|Carmelo Anthony, SF 35 MIN | 13-26 FG | 4-4 FT | 9 REB | 3 AST | 2 STL | 0 BLK | 0 TO | 32 PTS | +20

 |Kenyon Martin, PF 18 MIN | 5-6 FG | 0-2 FT | 1 REB | 1 AST | 2 STL | 2 BLK | 0 TO | 10 PTS | +16

 I love Kenyon Martin.
 There, I said it.
 Like a hackneyed sitcom plot where the two leads fight and bicker and scuffle and verbally joust for eons (think Ted Danson and Shelly Long, Bruce Willis and Cybil Shepherd, or even Kate and Petruchio/Beatrice and Benedict for all you pointy-headed elitist swine) before realizing that all of that hate is actually a cover for the true lust that lies simmering beneath, I must state categorically that I wish nothing more than be betrothed to one Kenyon Martin.
 It’s not just that, right now, he is a better, more effective player than Tyson Chandler (Still gobsmacking to write that sentence.
 Nope, not having a particularly disturbing Ketamine flashback.
 This is real), it’s the little things that he does day in and day out.
-F’rinstance, he’s really mastered the art of allowing a penetrator to think there’s a lane to the rim before pouncing for a testosterone-deflating block.
+F’rinstance, he’s really mastered the art of allowing a penetrator to think there’s a lane to the rim before pouncing for a testosterone-deflating block, check for the best testosterone booster to improve your life.
 That 15-18 footer may look powerful fugly, but because of his willingness to hoist one (Are you listening, Tyson?) when the defense sags in the lane, he’s creating space for future dives and pick and roll finishes.
 I love you, man.
 When this is all over, we should totally get an apartment together.